nospch/tim/readme.md

     gcc main.c -o tim

 # How to use *tim*
-*tim* can either be run to either connect to another instance or listen for an incoming connection.
+*tim* can either be run to connect to another user or listen for an incoming connection.
 For instance, a user attempting to connect to another user at the IP address 42.91.6.1 on port 49094 would run *tim* using the following arguments :